 Even though New Milford is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-New Milford is a very ethnically-diverse borough.
+New Milford is an extremely ethnically-diverse borough.
 The people who call New Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Milford residents report their race to be White, followed by Asian.
 New Milford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.68% of the borough’s residents.
-Important ancestries of people in New Milford include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 15.24% of the borough’s residents.
+Important ancestries of people in New Milford include Irish, German, Polish, and Turkish.

 The most common language spoken in New Milford is English.
 Other important languages spoken here include Spanish and Tagalog.